A Certificate is a chain of one or more certificates, leaf first.

 If normal verification fails then the handshake will abort before

 considering this callback.
-If normal verification is disabled by
+If normal verification is disabled (on the

-be considered but the verifiedChains argument will always be nil.
+considered but the verifiedChains argument will always be nil.
+When

 from the CommonName and SubjectAlternateName fields of each of the leaf